Rel1cx/eslint-react/README.md

 Please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request.

-Thank you to everyone contributing to ESLint x React!
+Thank you to everyone contributing to ESLint React!

 ## License